benhook1013/space-game/PLAN.md

 - Keep Flutter UI widgets separate from game state updates
 - If saving is needed later, add IDs and JSON‑serializable state
-  - Camera follows the player via `CameraComponent` with no world bounds, and the parallax starfield tiles infinitely to avoid blank space
+  - Camera follows the player via `CameraComponent` with no world bounds, and the deterministic world-space starfield spans chunks to avoid blank space
 - Use `HasCollisionDetection` for collisions with simple `CircleHitbox`/`RectangleHitbox` shapes and a timer-based spawner
-- Top‑down view with a simple parallax starfield background using Flame's `ParallaxComponent`
+- Top‑down view with a deterministic world-space starfield generated per chunk using Poisson-disk sampling seeded by chunk coordinates and modulated by Simplex noise, rendered with a cached `CustomPainter`
 - Aim for 60 FPS and avoid heavy per‑frame allocations
 - For frequently spawned objects, bullets, asteroids and enemies use simple object pools to reduce garbage collection overhead